kevinpagliuca/kevinpagliuca/README.md

-# Hi I'm Kevin Pagliuca 👋
+# Hi I'm Kevin Pagliuca 🖐🏻

 ### 💻 About Me

+I am a dynamic person, with a good interpersonal relationship, agile and proactive.
-I love to learn and discuss about new technologies, and I am very interested in them, always trying to learn more and more about what the technology market has to offer.
+I like to learn and discuss new technologies, and I am very interested in them, always trying to learn more and more about what the technology market has to offer.
-I am currently graduated in Computer Science, intending to work in the area of web development, as I identify myself with the available technologies, such as Stack of React, which I am learning and improving my knowledge more deeply
+I am currently graduated in Computer Science, working in the web development area carrying out personal projects for 2 years, the first year using HTML, CSS, JavaScript and PHP together, and the second year with the React Ecosystem, using Reactjs, Nodejs , React Native, TypeScript, and now NextJS.

 - 🤔 Exploring new technologies.
 - 😎 I like to automate tasks to make life easier.